Celytic/Wine-Game-Compatibilities/Game-list.md

 This game runs without issues; played with friends with little to no issues.

 # TrackMania Nations Forever
-This game seems to work, however I haven't really played it much to confirm this.
+Loaded up game and performance seems to be really good; no complaints on my end.

 # Metro Exodus Enhanced Edition
 Game black screens and you can't get any further; not sure if a Wine dependency issue; for now, use the native Linux port on Steam, considering DLSS won't be integrated via Wine until the new Nvidia driver in the fall.